Local file conversion for Windows

 Ready when you are

-A calmer way to handle everyday media conversion.
+A calmer way to handle everyday file conversion.